Who Is Actor — Git Repository Collaboration-Pattern Analysis Skill

 Sensitive Data Filtering Rules (Mandatory)

-Before sending any data to the AI model for analysis, the agent MUST apply the following filtering:
+Before sending any data to the AI model for analysis, the agent MUST apply the following filtering pipeline.
+Each step is mandatory and non-skippable:

-• If the user explicitly requests to see specific commit messages, the agent MUST:
+• Opt-in exception: if and only if the user explicitly requests to see specific commit messages, the agent MUST, in this order:

-2. Truncate each message to a maximum of 120 characters
+2. Truncate each redacted message to a maximum of 120 characters,

-3. Display redacted messages only in the final user-facing report, never in intermediate AI prompts
+3. Render the redacted, truncated messages only in the final user-facing report, never inside an intermediate AI prompt or tool call,

-4. Warn the user that commit messages may contain sensitive information
+4. Warn the user that commit messages may still contain sensitive context that automated patterns cannot fully detect.

 • API keys / tokens: strings matching (?i)(api[_-]?key|token|secret|password|credential|auth)[=:]\s*\S+